-It is hard to believe that 2021 is almost over.
-The end of the year is a very busy time for everyone, and it’s especially busy for us as we wrap up year-end tax and planning items.
-With only 6 weeks left in 2021, we wanted to send you a list of things to think about as we near year-end:
+It's hard to believe that 2023 is almost over.
+The end of the year is a very busy time for everyone.
+It's especially busy for us as we're wrapping up year-end tax and planning items.
+With only 6 weeks left in 2023, we wanted to send you a list of things to think about as we near year-end:

 Gifts and Charitable Donations

 If so, please let us know as soon as possible.
-Once we have the paperwork in hand, transfers are typically completed within two to three business days.
-Given the high volume of gifts around the holidays, we need to have the paperwork by December 21st at the latest to ensure that the transfers happen before the end of the year.
-If you are over the age of 72, you should also consider ways to make charitable donations directly from your retirement accounts.
+Once we have the paperwork in hand, transfers are typically completed within 2-3 business days.
+Given the high volume of gifts around the holidays, we need to have the paperwork by December 21st at the latest to ensure that the transfers happen before year end.
+If you are having to take RMDs, you should also consider ways to make charitable donations directly from your retirement accounts.

 Capital Gains and Tax-Loss Harvesting